Threatening the President or Other Government Officials

 Threats against foreign officials, official guests, or internationally protected individuals also are covered by this statute and carry the same penalties, although threats of assault (rather than murder or kidnapping) are punished by a maximum of three years in prison.

 Ever since the internet made everyone within reach of a keyword a published author, the opportunity to threaten the President has increased exponentially.
 Even if you didn't actually mean it, a threat that seems credible could land you in federal prison.
-If you have been charged with threatening the president or other government officials, or face other federal charges, you'll want legal help.
-Get started today with a free legal evaluation of your case by a skilled attorney.
+If you have been charged with threatening the president or other government officials, or face other federal charges, you'll want to speak with a defense attorney right away.